YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBBSIZZRO
 ------------------

-DBBSIZZRO, Block size equals zero
+DBBSIZZRO, xxxx Block size equals zero

 MUPIP Error: This is a MUPIP INTEG error.
 Refer to the topic `MUPIP INTEG Errors in the About This Manual section <./about.html#mupip-integ-errors>`_.